dell/omnia/docs/Device_Configuration/Servers.md

 * Required input parameters and prerequisites.
 * BIOS and SNMP settings.
 * The latest available version of the iDRAC firmware is updated.
+* If bare metal servers have BOSS controllers installed, virtual disks (Data will be stored in a RAID 1 configuration by default) will be created on the BOSS controller (ie, RAID controllers will be ignored/unmanaged).
+Ensure that exactly 2 SSD disks are available on the server.
-* If bare metal servers have a RAID controller installed, Virtual disks are created for RAID configuration.
+* If bare metal servers have a RAID controller installed, Virtual disks are created for RAID configuration (Data will be saved in a RAID 0 configuration by default).
 * Availability of iDRAC Enterprise or Datacenter License on iDRAC.
 After the configurations are validated, the **provision_idrac** file provisions the custom ISO on the PowerEdge Servers.
 After the OS is provisioned successfully, iDRAC IP addresses are updated in the *provisioned_idrac_inventory* in AWX.

 >>**Note**: